bcgov/enhanced-travel-screening/README.md

 ### Lambda functions

 This application uses AWS Lambda functions to facilitate memory-intensive tasks.
-The server/lambda folder must contain everything that is necessary for the lambda function to work, since it will be shipped to AWS using its own .yml workflow.
+The server/lambda folder must contain everything that is necessary for the lambda functions to work, since it will be shipped to AWS using its own .yml workflow.
+There is also a common lambda layer (server/lambda/layer) being shared across lambda functions.

-To run the lambda locally:
+To run a lambda locally:
 - Prerequisite: Install and configure the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
-- Navigate to the lambda folder `cd server/lambda` and run `npm i` to install dependencies
+- Navigate to the lambda folder `cd server/lambda/layer/common/nodejs/` and run `npm i` to install dependencies
-- Back at the project root `cd ../..`, start the application with `make run-local`
+- Back at the project root `cd ../../../../..`, start the application with `make run-local`
-- Run `make run-local-lambda`
+- Run the desired lambda function command from the [Makefile](makefile), which will be in the format `make run-local-lambda-*`
 - Wait for output.json to appear in the project root directory

-To trigger the workflow and deploy to AWS:
+To trigger the workflow to deploy all lambda functions to AWS:
 - Run `make tag-lambda-prod`

 ## License